 Many fires can be avoided by taking precautions to minimise the risk of fire in the workplace.
 If a fire does break out, the effects can be minimised by having effective controls and procedures in place.

-Fire safety legislation applies to all commercial premises and other buildings to which the public have access.
+Fire safety legislation applies to all commercial property and other buildings to which the public have access.
 It does not apply to private residential premises.
 Fire safety legislation allows businesses the flexibility to remove, reduce and manage their fire risks on the basis of the findings of a fire risk assessment.

 This guide provides an overview of fire safety legislation, how to comply and how to minimise the risks of fire in the workplace.